 Since our initial public offering in October 2007, we have significantly expanded our operations through a number of acquisitions.
-We expect a significant portion of our future growth to come from acquisitions of high-quality independent insurance agencies, brokerages and claims adjusting firms.
-There is no assurance that we can successfully identify suitable acquisition candidates, especially in those provinces where we do not yet have a presence.
+We expect some portion of our future growth to come from acquisitions of high-quality independent insurance agencies, brokerages and claims adjusting firms.
+There is no assurance that we can successfully identify suitable acquisition candidates.
 Even if we identify suitable candidates, we may not be able to complete an acquisition on terms that are commercially acceptable to us.
 In addition, we compete with other entities to acquire high-quality independent insurance agencies, brokerages and claims adjusting firms.
-Many of our competitors may have substantially greater financial resources than we do and may be able to outbid us for these acquisition targets.
+Our competitors may be able to outbid us for these acquisition targets.
 If we are unable to complete acquisitions, our growth strategy may be impeded and our earnings or revenue growth may be negatively affected.